sagan/cozyssh-plugins/README.md

 1. Download the project and Open in VS Code.
 2. Run `npm i`.
 It installs some external dependencies TypeScript type packages.
 3. Add a new `MyPlugin.ts` or `MyPlugin.tsx` file and start writing.
 Code intelligence is automatically ready.
+See [CozySSH Scripting API][] for detailed guide and API reference.

 To test or install a plugin/script in CozySSH instance, just open `Add Button` dialog, enter a name, select `Run Script` button type, fills up the script text arera with the script `.ts` or `.tsx` contents, and click `Save` to add.